fengyuwu/RESTful-API/README.md

 3. Click Download Zip
 4. Extract the downloaded zip
 5. Open the RestfulAPI.sln
-6. Once the project is loaded, click play button and test the following endpoint in the Local host or download Postman software and enter the following endpoint using GET.
+6. Once the project is loaded, click the play button and test the following endpoint in the Local host or download Postman software and enter the following endpoint using GET.
 Then send the request to see the response.

-Notes: Endpoints can be tested using Postman or localhost server when running the project in Visual Studio 2022
+Notes: Endpoints can be tested using Postman or a localhost server when running the project in Visual Studio 2022

 Task 1 and Task 3 Endpoints: